MathiasHun/FS25_Real_Vehicle_Breakdowns_Beta/README.md

 ## 🔀Mod Conflict
 If you are using the Real Vehicle Breakdowns (RVB) mod, do not use the:
 - <strong>FS25_DisableTurnOffMotor</strong> - it will prevent the engine temperature from rising

+## Changelog 0.9.6.1:
+- github issues#141 - For some players, the game would not start after the update, this issue has now been fixed.

 ## Changelog 0.9.6.0:
 - Rethinking Automatic Engine Shutdown Disable Logic